N Carolina elections head says ballots handled illegally

 "I think Mr. Harris was completely clueless as to what was going on," Britt said.

+"I know the people and I know how they vote," Sandra Dowless recounted her ex-husband as saying.

+Strach said McCrae Dowless paid local people he recruited $125 for every 50 mail-in ballots they collected in Bladen and Robeson counties and turned in to him.
+That means they could have been altered before being counted.

 Harris received 679 mail-in ballots in Bladen and Robeson counties, compared to 652 for McCready, Strach said.
-But McCready's lawyers contend nearly 1,200 other mail-in ballots were sent to voters and never returned — enough to erase Harris' 905-vote lead after Election Day.
+But McCready's lawyers contend nearly 1,200 other mail-in ballots were sent to voters and never returned — enough to erase Harris' Election Day lead.

-Strach was expected to touch on the unreturned ballots later in the hearing lasting at least until Tuesday.
+Strach was expected to touch on the unreturned ballots later in the hearing.

 "It's not just about those that have been returned.
 It's potentially about those that haven't been returned," she said.